equinor/ecalc/docs/docs/about/modelling/setup/fuel_types.md

 used in the model.
 Each fuel type is specified in a list and the defined fuels can later be referred to the [INSTALLATIONS](/about/modelling/setup/installations/index.md) part of the setup by its name.

-A fuel type can have a fuel-cost [PRICE](/about/references/keywords/PRICE.md) associated with its use.
-The use of fuel can lead to one or more emission types, specified in [EMISSIONS](/about/references/keywords/EMISSIONS.md), which in turn can have associated costs.
+The use of fuel can lead to one or more emission types, specified in [EMISSIONS](/about/references/keywords/EMISSIONS.md).

 You can optionally specify a [CATEGORY](/about/references/keywords/CATEGORY.md).